BFC, IBCLC, LC, CBC, CLC… Confused about the differences?

 You mentioned that you have some nipple pain.
 I noticed that the baby has some white patches in its mouth and a little diaper rash.
 In some cases, these can be symptoms of thrush.
 You could go and see the doctor and ask them to take a look.
 If they diagnose thrush, they can explain the treatment options.
 You might want to ask them about medication for thrush, and also dietary changes that can be helpful in eliminating thrush.
 I can give you a list of doctors that are supportive and knowledgeable about this if you like?

-It would be inappropriate for either a Lactation Counselor or an IBCLC to say:
+It would be inappropriate for a lactation professional who is not also a healthcare provider to say:

 The nipple pain and white patches in your baby’s mouth are thrush [diagnosis].
 How about we use some gentian violet and make dietary changes where you eliminate sugar from your diet for a while [treatment plan and recommendations].

-Does a Lactation Counselor or an IBCLC have to follow ethics standards?
+Does a Lactation Counselor or Consultant have to follow ethics standards?

 That depends on the organization they trained or are accredited by.
 CBI has its own standards that require a Lactation Counselor trained with us to behave ethically.
 The IBLCE has a code of ethics that they require all IBCLC’s to adhere to.
 Lactation Counselors and IBCLCs do not have to adhere to medical ethics boards since they are not medical caregivers.
 If they were employed by a hospital they may have ethical standards required of them by their employer.